imnotjames/imnotjames.github.io/_drafts/new-team-kick-start.md

 ---
 date: 2019-10-06 00:00:00 -0500
 layout: post
-title: 'New Team Kick Start'
+title: New Team Kick Start
 tags:
+  - People
-  - "People"
+  - Onboarding
 excerpt: ""
 ---
 > "Seek first to understand, then to be understood." - Habit 5: The 7 Habits of
 > highly Effective People

 Joining a new team can be difficult.
-You lack institutional knowledge and the lingua franca that the rest of the team has - they're speaking a language you know at face value but the context tying it together is missing.
+You lack institutional knowledge and the lingua franca that the rest of the team has - it's like they're speaking a language you know at face value but the context tying it together is missing.

 When we join a new team we want to have an impact right away.
 Even with good intent, this can be disastrous without the right context.
 There's an approach to this problem I found on [Andrew Bosworth's site][bosworth-wayback].
+It helps you quickly gather context and build a framework to base the knowledge around.

-It starts with an agenda.
+This approach starts with an agenda.

 ## The Agenda